simple-crypto/verime/README.md

          + **'bits'**: the amount of valid bits in the saved data.

 Put in an other way, every call to the *write_probed_state* function is writting *config-dump.json['bytes']* bytes to the specified stream following the architecture defined in *config-dump.json['sigs']*, where the signal order is following the order in the JSON file.
+An examplary code to parse the generated dump file can be found in the file [verime-utils.py](https://git-crypto.elen.ucl.ac.be/cmomin/verilator-me/-/blob/main/verime-utils.py).